Cosmos: A Spacetime Odyssey: Development

 Seth MacFarlane had met Druyan through Tyson at the 2008 kickoff event for the Science & Entertainment Exchange, a new Los Angeles office of the National Academy of Sciences, designed to connect Hollywood writers and directors with scientists.
 A year later, at a 2009 lunch in New York City with Tyson, MacFarlane learned of their interest to re-create Cosmos.
 He was influenced by Cosmos as a child, believing that Cosmos served to "[bridge] the gap between the academic community and the general public".
 At the time MacFarlane told Tyson, "I'm at a point in my career where I have some disposable income ... and I'd like to spend it on something worthwhile."
 MacFarlane had considered the reduction of effort for space travel in recent decades to be part of "our culture of lethargy".

-MacFarlane, who has several series on the Fox network, was able to bring Druyan to meet the heads of Fox programming, Peter Rice and Kevin Reilly, and helped secure the greenlighting of the show.
+With the production team on board, Tyson brought the project to philanthropists Daniel Rose and Joanna Semel Rose, who agreed to fund production of the initial segment through their charitable foundation, with any financial returns to be donated to the American Museum of Natural History.
+With the first episode finished, MacFarlane, who had several series on the Fox network, was able to bring Druyan to meet the heads of Fox programming, Peter Rice and Kevin Reilly, and helped secure the greenlighting of the show and the balance of its production cost.
 MacFarlane admits that he is "the least essential person in this equation" and the effort is a departure from work he's done before, but considers this to be "very comfortable territory for me personally".
 He and Druyan have become close friends, and Druyan stated that she believed that Sagan and MacFarlane would have been "kindred spirits" with their respective "protean talents".
 In June 2012, MacFarlane provided funding to allow about 800 boxes of Sagan's personal notes and correspondences to be donated to the Library of Congress.